Multi-messenger FIMP: Constraints and Detection Prospects

 The \textit{Raffelt criterion} is applicable only when the DM particles produced inside the supernova core free-stream out carrying away the energy.
 For a larger interaction between DM particles and electrons inside the supernova, the mean free path $\lambda_{\rm DM}$ of DM can be small, which can prevent DM to free-stream.
 The mean free path of DM interacting with supernova electrons can be expressed as

 where $\sigma_{e\, \rm DM \to e\, \rm DM}$ denotes the DM-electron cross-section.
 For DM to free-stream, we use the optical depth criterion given as

-Note that for DM mass above the average supernova core temperature, $\lambda^{-1}_{\rm DM}$ should be multiplied with the effective Boltzmann suppression factor $e^{-\frac{E_{\rm DM}}{T}}$ to take into effect the decreasing number density for larger masses.
+Note that for DM mass above the average supernova core temperature, $\lambda^{-1}_{\rm DM}$ should be multiplied with the effective Boltzmann suppression factor $e^{-E_{\rm DM}/T}$ to take into effect the decreasing number density for larger masses.
+A more recent analysis of supernova bounds based on state-of-the-art simulations can be found in \cite{Manzari:2023gkt}.